e-flux-platform/full-url-rewrite-traefik-plugin/README.md

 # full-url-rewrite-traefik-plugin

-Allows to use regex to match and rewrite full request URL
+Allows to use regex to match and rewrite full request URL.